jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-23-alerting-and-monitoring.md

 - Framework for automating vulnerability management and compliance checks
 - Standardizes vulnerability definitions (CVE, CVSS, OVAL)
 - Ensures consistency across security tools
+- **Security Content Automation Protocol (SCAP):** open standards that automate vulnerability management, measurement, and policy compliance for systems in an organization
+	- SCAP was developed by the National Institute of Standards and Technology (NIST)
+	- vulneraability scanning, configuration checking, software inventory
+	- SCAP is also heavily used with internal and external compliance requirements
+- **Open Vulnerability and Assessment Language (OVAL):** XML schema for describing system security states and querying vulnerability reports and information
+- **Extensible Configuration Checklist Description Format (XCCDF):** XML schema for developing and auditing best-practice configuration checklists and rules
+- **Asset Reporting Fromat (ARF):** XML schema for expressing information about assets and the relationships between assets and reports
+	- ARF is vendor and technology neutral, it is flexible and is suited for a wwide variety of reporting applications
+- **Common Configuration Enumberation (CCE):** scheme for provisioning secure configuration checks across multiple sources
+- **Common Platform Enumeration (CPE):** scheme for identifying hardware devices, operating systems, and applications
+	- `cpe:/`
+	- `cpe:/part:vendor:product:version:update:edition:language`
+- **Common Vulnerabilities and Exposures (CVE):** list of records where each item contains a unique identifier used to describe a publicly known vulnerability
+	- `CVE-2017-0144`
+	- Eternal Blue is the tool that was used to exploit this SMB vulnerability
+- **Common Vulnerability Scoring System (CVSS):** used to provide a numerical score to reflect the severity of a given vulnerability
+	- `0 = None`
+	- `0.1 - 3.9 = Low`
+	- `4.0 - 6.9 = Medium`
+	- `7.0 - 8.9 = High`
+	- `9.0 - 10.0 = Critical`
+	- it does not account for any mitigation already in place
+- **Benchmark:** set of security configuration rules for some specific set of products to provide a deetailed checklist that can be used to secure systems to a specific baseline
+	- Red Hat Enterprise Linux
+	- Center for Internet Security's Microsoft Windows 10 Enterprise
+	- using benchmarks with SCAP-compliant tools helps organizations automate system security maintenance

 ---